 Some industry leaders are frustrated by these restrictions.
 “Drones seem to offer an affordable and flexible solution – but not if the FAA rules are in place,” says Guy Courtin of Constellation Research in an article on ZDNet.

 Opinions like these may encourage companies to move even more elements of manufacturing abroad, to cheaper countries with more drone freedom.

 Drones Allow Supply Chain Mapping

 UAVs are equipped with wireless communications and data analysis software, allowing them to track the location of a person using data from their smartphone before completing the delivery.

 Cameras and GPS capabilities are essential to UAVs, which makes 3d mapping possible.
-A drone can update its route in real-time, and film its trek from warehouse to doorstep, offering a visual map of the supply chain timeline.
+A drone can update its route in real-time, and film its trek from the warehouse to the doorstep, offering a visual map of the supply chain timeline.

 Drones Will Do More Than Just Deliver

 UAVs can also be used to perform maintenance checks and repairs, especially in remote, inclement, and hazardous conditions.

 What’s more, UAV surveillance can continually monitor warehouses and inventory; becoming the eyes and ears of a building to monitor it in real-time.
 While a little Orwellian, that’s undoubtedly useful and cost-efficient.

 There are both major gains and significant challenges to integrating drones in the workforce.
 If we keep on top of it, with innovative supply chain training and an ear on the industry, the future could truly be sky-high.